mapbender/mapbender-documentation/en/book/database.rst

 To configure the database connection both files, config.yml and paramters.yml are used (see also `the Symfony Documentation <http://symfony.com/doc/current/best_practices/configuration.html>`_).
 While the config.yml file contains only the placeholders, the values for the database connection are placed in the paramters.yml.

-You can find examples for the Configuration in our `Installation Instructions <installation.html>`_, for example in the chapter `Configuration of Mapbender3 on Ubuntu and Debian <installation/installation_ubuntu.html#configuration-of-mapbender3>`_.
+You can find examples for the Configuration in our `Installation Instructions <installation.html>`_, for example in the chapter `Configuration of Mapbender on Ubuntu and Debian <installation/installation_ubuntu.html#configuration-of-mapbender>`_.

 .. _doctrine: